8.1 Restore and enhance wetland and shoreline hydrology and habitats to increase nutrient uptake and storage by plants

 Living Shorelines

-In 2018, ESA Scheda and the SBEP prepared a living shoreline guidance document for homeowners, marine contractors, regulators, scientists, and coastal engineers to highlight nature-based shoreline stabilization options.
-The document helps guide decisions about use of a vegetated shoreline as a viable option for a particular property.
-More than 50 public waterfront parcels in Sarasota County have been identified as candidates for living shorelines (ESA Scheda 2018); most shorelines are candidates for seawall enhancements or hybrid living shorelines that combine natural and structural elements (Dobbs et al., 2017) (Figure 8.1.2).
+In 2018, ESA Scheda and the SBEP prepared a living shoreline guidance document for homeowners, marine contractors, regulators, scientists, and coastal engineers, outlining nature-based shoreline stabilization strategies.
+The document helps evaluate vegetated shorelines as viable stabilization options.
+Over 50 public waterfront parcels in Sarasota County have been identified as candidates for living shorelines (ESA Scheda 2018).
+Most of these are suited to seawall enhancements or hybrid designs combining natural and structural elements (Dobbs et al. 2017) (Figure 8.1.2).
+As of fall 2023, SBEP has plans for $1.1 million in shoreline restoration at three county sites: Dr. MLK Jr. Memorial Park, Longboat Key Bayfront Park Shoreline, and City of Sarasota Bayfront Park.

 Figure 8.1.2.
 A continuum of shoreline types from natural to hardened.
 Most seawalls in Sarasota are candidates for seawall enhancements to restore some natural function.
 Source: NOAA Office of Costal Conservation